As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 Think 5% better every month and not 200% better.

 They should also be able to communicate to you exactly what they’re going to do.
-It might complex but it shouldn’t be hidden from you.
+It might be complex but it shouldn’t be hidden from you.
 Complex means they’ve planned how it works.
 Hidden means they don’t want you to know aspects of it because they are doing risky or negative things.

 Who I recommend for SEO